IMRCLab/differentiable-quadcopter/README.md

 ### Further investigation
 The conditioning of the FIM is extremly poor and the smallest eigenvalues are sometimes around `10e-32`.
 Currently we consider only FIMs with a smallest eigenvalue $\lambda_{min}$ as too bad conditioned - this might be too generous.
 However for small inertia values the FIM becomes even worse conditioned during convergence.
 One way to approach this problem could be to use a singular-value decomposition (SVD) of the FIM and filter out too uninformative directions leading to a low rank approximation of the FIM.

+If we do not use the FIM for gradient projection but use naive stochastical gradient descent the mass converges like a charm but the inertia not.
+If we use the FIM the inertia behaves better but the mass becomes an unstable parameter.